amandafrench/amandafrenchdotnet/wp-content/plugins/zotpress/readme.txt

 == Screenshots ==

 1. Display items from individual or group Zotero libraries on your WordPress website.
 Special characters are supported.
-2. Search for items using the autocomplete feature.
-Generate shortcodes for bibliographies and in-text citations using the "Zotpress Reference" widget on edit screens.
+2. Search for items and generate shortcodes for bibliographies and in-text citations using the "Zotpress Reference" meta box on edit screens.
+3. Find the shortcode builder in the Gutenberg toolbar.
+Search for items and create bibliographies and in-text citations.
-3. Give your citation an image using WordPress's Media Library or Open Library.
+4. Give your citation an image using WordPress's Media Library or Open Library.
-4. Share your library through your website.
+5. Share your library through your website.
 Allow visitors to browse by collection or tag.
-5. Allow visitors to search your library by item metadata or tag, or both.
+6. Allow visitors to search your library by item metadata or tag, or both.

 == Changelog ==

+= 7.3 =

+* New!
+Target attribute for Zotpress Library.
+* Fixed task separation between install and update.
+* Fixed caching issue for multiple collections.
+* Fixed multipart names and apostrophes.
+* Fixed some request errors.
+* Fixed mdash/ndash bug.
+* Fixed hardcoded paths.
+* Added localizable error messages.
+* Added error checks when collections or tags are empty.

+= 7.2 =

+* New!
+Added Gutenberg editor toolbar shortcode builder.
+* New!
+Can now retrieve items by itemtype.
+* Added disambiguation for in-text citations.
+* Added new screenshot.
+* Added brackets attribute to in-text shortcode builder/reference.
+* Added support for more itemtypes for the title attribute, which should fix incorrect sorting.
+* Changed download filename to original filename.
+* Fixed shortcode builder bug for order by DESC.
+* Fixed non-author types bug for in-text citations.
+* Fixed media library set image bug.
+* Fixed multisite install/reset bug.
+* Fixed highlight-on-scroll issue.
+* Updated Help page.
+* Minor style and text formatting corrections.

+= 7.1.6 =

+* New!
+Can use the "showtags" attribute with the Library shortcodes.
+* Refined "download" attribute to include linked URL downloads.
+* Fixed "false" error for author names and the "highlight" attribute.
+* Fixed Browse page error when there are no default accounts.
+* Optimized for the Twenty Twenty theme.

+= 7.1.5 =

+* Fixed bug with shortcodes that use collections and tags.
+* Fixed cite/RIS bug.
+* Updated notifications to only display if Zotpress accounts exist.
+* Updated Account page styles and notifications.
+* Several improvements and fixes for Library Dropdown navigation.

 = 7.1.4 =